Moremar/IT_tutorials/Docker/README.md

 We can create a network with the `--internal` parameter to allow containers to communicate with each other but prevent internet access.

-## Example of multi-container MERN web app
+## Example of multi-container MERN webapp

 A basic containerized MERN webapp can consist of 3 containers :
 - a MongoDB database server